<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Speaking of repairs, think about whether you want to hire a property manager to handle tenant screening, rent collection, and property maintenance.
 These people and companies can be lifesavers, but it is a cost you’ll need to factor into your monthly budget.

-Types of Investment Properties
+Different Types of Investment Properties

 You might be sold on the idea of buying an investment property, but did you know there are a few options to choose from?

 First, there are single-family homes, which are great for securing long-term renters.
-They can also be used for short-term rentals, depending on your area’s laws and any HOA rules, and whether demand exists in that market for short-term housing (more on this later).
+They can also be used for short-term rentals, depending on your area’s laws and any HOA rules and whether demand exists in that market for short-term housing (more on this later).

 Second, multifamily properties, which can consist of two to four units or even entire apartment buildings, are great because you can house numerous renters.
 More renters equals more monthly rent payments.

 Here’s a fun fact you may not know about multifamily properties: If you live in one of the units, then you can finance the property as a primary residence instead of an investment property.
-This generally buys you a more flexible set of mortgage loan requirements, not to mention a lower interest rate.
+This will generally buy you a more flexible set of mortgage loan requirements, not to mention a lower interest rate.

 Finally, you can buy in a condominium complex, which is essentially like purchasing an apartment unit in a building where everyone else also owns their unit (or rents it out like you do!).
 Once again, you have to consider the building’s bylaws, but the condo rental market is very robust.

-Before you invest in real estate with the explicit goal of throwing it up on Airbnb or other home-share sites, you want to make sure you know what you’re getting into.
 Familiarize yourself with the local regulations governing short-term rentals.
-Some cities have specific rules, permits, or restrictions regarding Airbnb rentals.
+Some cities have specific rules, permits, or restrictions regarding Airbnb-type rentals.
 Ensure that you understand the legal requirements and any potential limitations in your desired location to avoid legal complications or unexpected surprises.

 You also want to look for properties with features that appeal to travelers, such as proximity to attractions, ample space, desirable amenities, and a welcoming ambiance.
 Consider the property’s layout, number of bedrooms, parking availability, and outdoor spaces.
 The property should offer a unique and comfortable experience for guests.